saltukalakus/idiomatic-rust-snippets/src/essentials/types/enum.md

 Enums are defined using the enum keyword, followed by the name of the enum and its variants.

-Here is an example of a basic enum:

 ```rust
 enum Direction {
     North,